chibisnorlax/acnhfaq/faq/miscellaneous.md

 3. When Tom Nook appears, choose to talk to him about the `Save Data` option.
 4. He will ask if you want to delete a resident's registration, click `Yes` and choose the designated player to be deleted.

+{. :note}
-*Note:* The island representative account cannot be deleted without the entire island going with it.
+The island representative account cannot be deleted without the entire island going with it.

+## How do I restart my island?
+1. From the Switch main menu, select `System Settings`.
+2. Navigate to `Data Management` then select `Delete Save Data`.
+3. Select `Animal Crossing: New Horizons` then select `Delete All Save Data for this Software`.

+{: .danger}
+This will delete the island and everything on it, including other residents.
+Please make sure you are very sure of this before proceeding.

 ## Can I transfer my save data/island to another switch?
 Yes, you can.
 It requires a Nintendo Switch Online subscription.
 Please visit <https://en-americas-support.nintendo.com/app/answers/detail/a_id/53668/~/how-to-transfer-animal-crossing%3A-new-horizons-save-data> for more information.